 Gonorrhea is a sexually transmitted disease that can affect both men and women.
-12 According to the CDC, there are an estimated 1.6 million total cases of gonorrhea each year and about half of those cases are resistant to at least one antibiotic.
-13 There remains one recommended antibiotic left to treat gonorrhea, and resistance is increasing.
+According to the CDC, there are an estimated 1.6 million total cases of gonorrhea each year and about half of those cases are resistant to at least one antibiotic.
+There remains one recommended antibiotic left to treat gonorrhea, and resistance is increasing.
 The CDC has categorized drug-resistant Neisseria gonorrhoeae as an urgent risk to the United States.
-14 No cases of gonorrhea resulting from drug-resistant Neisseria gonorrhoeae were reported in Missouri during this reporting period.
+There is a surveillance project in Kansas City funded through the CDC.
+The latest report from 2021, showed that of the isolates tested for antimicrobial resistance, 39.2% of isolates were resistant to one antimicrobial and 15.5% were resistant to two antimicrobials.